 - Review parent communication procedures.
-Does your child’s class have a parent communication board that tells you about upcoming events?
 Will you receive a daily note from the teacher telling you about the day (eating and sleeping included)?
+How are your informed about upcoming events?
 Does the school offer periodic parent-teacher conferences?

 - Are the classroom child-to-staff ratios within or lower than the state-approved guidelines?

-- Does the school have security screening at the front entrance as well as throughout the building?
+- Does the school have security screening at the front entrance, as well as, video monitoring throughout the building and playground?

 After you’ve visited the school, speak with parents of children currently enrolled at the school.
 Ask them about their experiences, both positive and negative.